luisbebop/mnist-ai-up/Readme.md

 # mnist-ai-up (Deep learning intro)

-This project shows you how to use `machine learning` to recognize handwriteen digits.
+This project teaches you how to use `machine learning` to recognize handwriteen digits.
 Consider this the `Hello World` of `AI`.

 I decided to use `javascript` and `microservices` to deploy this project, because it makes easy to run examples, without the need of deploying servers or learn a new programming language.